syncfusion-content/install-docs/Common/Essential-Studio/Add-On/Add-On.md

-    > Note: You can also browse to choose a location by clicking Browse.
+    N> You can also browse to choose a location by clicking Browse.

 9. Click Next.
 The Setup Type screen opens.